plone/documentation/docs/reference-guide/cookieplone-make-commands.md

 You can run the following make targets by using the command structure of `make <TARGET>`.

 `backend-install`
-:   Invokes the target `make install` in `backend/Makefile`.
+:   Invokes the target `install` in `backend/Makefile`.
     This creates a `Python` virtual environment if one does not exist.
     It then installs Plone and its dependencies in that virtual environment.
-    After installation, it runs `make backend-create-site` to initialize a new Plone site.
+    After installation, it runs `make backend-create-site` to initialize a new Plone site with default content.

 `backend-build`
-:   Invokes the target `make install` in `backend/Makefile`.
+:   Invokes the target `install` in `backend/Makefile`.
     This creates a production bundle for distribution of the project with the add-on.

 `backend-create-site`
-:   Invokes the target `make create-site` in `backend/Makefile`.
+:   Invokes the target `create-site` in `backend/Makefile`.
-    This first ensures the virtual env exists.
+    This first ensures the virtual environment exists.
     Creates a new Plone site with default content.

 `backend-update-example-content`
-:   Invokes the target `make update-example-content` in `backend/Makefile`.
+:   Invokes the target `update-example-content` in `backend/Makefile`.
-    This first ensures the virtual env exists.
+    This first ensures the virtual environment exists.
-    Checks if example-content exists.
-If yes, deletes all files inside to ensure a fresh export.
+    Next, it removes all content from the destination directory, if any content exists.
-    Then exports the Plone content.
+    Finally, it exports the Plone site content.

 `backend-start`
-:   Invokes the target `make start` in `backend/Makefile`.
+:   Invokes the target `start` in `backend/Makefile`.
-    This starts a Plone instance on localhost:8080.
+    This starts a Plone instance on `localhost:8080`.

 `backend-test`
-:   Invokes the target `make test` in `backend/Makefile`.
+:   Invokes the target `test` in `backend/Makefile`.
     This runs unit tests.